AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-ext-release-notes.md

 **New features**

-* Added support for client-side configuration overrides.
+* Added support for datastream configuration overrides.
-* Add deprecation notice to sendEvent datasetId option.
+* Add deprecation notice to the `datasetId` option on the `sendEvent` command.

 **Fixes and improvements**

-* Fixed an issue in Safari where scrolling would close the datastream picker.
+* Fixed an issue where scrolling in Safari would close the datastream selector.

 ## Version 2.16.1 - April 14, 2023